zhinst/zhinst-labber/docs/source/first_steps/quickstart.rst

 Once the drivers are generated they can be used within Labber.
 The following configuration should be used:

-* The ``Name`` is not used by the driver itself and can be chosen freely
+* The ``Name`` is not used by the driver itself and can be chosen freely.
-* The ``Interface`` **must** be set to ``Other``, regardless of the actual interface used with the device.
+* The ``Interface`` **must** be set to ``Other``, regardless of the actual interface used for the device.
 The driver will automatically detect the correct interface.
+(As a fallback The LabOne GUI can be used to connect the data server to device via the correct interface)
 * The ``Address`` (if available) **must** be set to one of the following:

   * For Devices and Modules: device id /serial of the used instrument (e.g. DEV1234).
   * For the DataServer ``server_host:server_port`` (e.g. localhost:8004).
 The port
     is optional and can be ignored if the default port (8004 or 8005 for hf2) is used.